pavedroad-io/roadctl/README.md

 Name: templates

 DESCRIPTION:
-Templates provide a low-code environment for serverless, crd, and Microservices.
+Templates provide a low-code environment for serverless, CRD, and microservices.
-The roadctl CLI uses the template scaffold combined code generation to create your application, CI, and test framework.
+The roadctl CLI uses the template skaffold combined code generation to create your application, CI, and test framework.

 FIELDS: